alexjoshva/ANotes/README.md

 ---

-## 🚀 Getting Started – Run ANotes on Your Machine
+## 🚀 Getting Started – Run Quillon on Your Machine

 ### 🔥 **Clone & Set Up the Project**